-Provide a biographical sketch for the PI and each senior/key person listed in Section A on the R&R Budget form.
+Provide a biographical sketch for the PI and each senior/key person listed in Section A on the R&R Budget forms.

 As part of the sketch, provide information that can be used by reviewers to evaluate the PI's potential for leadership within the scientific community.
 Examples of information of interest are invited and/or public lectures, awards received, scientific program committees, conference or workshop organization, professional society activities, special international or industrial partnerships, reviewing or editorship activities, or other scientific leadership experiences.
+If a participant (PI or senior/key person) is from a non-domestic institution, provide information indicating how the non-domestic institution possesses skills, resources, and abilities that do not exist among potential domestic institutions.

-- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on 8.5" by 11" paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include:
+- Provide the biographical sketch information as an appendix to your project narrative. - Do not attach a separate file. - The biographical sketch appendix will not count in the project narrative page limitation. - The biographical information (curriculum vitae) for each person must not exceed 2 pages when printed on standard letter-size (8.5 by 11 inch) paper with 1 inch margins (top, bottom, left, and right) with font not smaller than 11 point and must include: